adambaskerville/adambaskerville.github.io/tabs/about.md

 # MIT License
 ---

-I am currently a quantum mechanics research scientist at Exscientia AI.
+I am currently a quantum physicist at kvantify.
 More broadly I am a quantum chemical physicist and scientific programmer who enjoys solving complex scientific and mathematical problems using computers.

 In my spare time I enjoy powerlifting and strongman training, astrophotography, oil painting and tinkering with Raspberry Pi's.

+## Work
+2025-present: Quantum physicist, Kvantify, UK.
+2022-2025: Quantum mechanics research scientist, ExscientiaAI, UK.
+Applying quantum mechanics and machine learning to drug discovery, with a focus on predicting drug-like properties using neural network potentials (NNPs).
+2018-2022: Postdoctoral research fellow, The University of Sussex, UK.
+Fundamental Studies of Electron Correlation with Applications to DFT.

 ## Education